alemart/encantar-js/docs/faq.md

 If you're unable to meet the requirements of the GPL, then you need the Commercial Edition:

-- Purchase the Commercial Edition for non-free/proprietary projects.
+- Purchase the Commercial Edition for distributing non-free/proprietary projects to others (browser delivery counts as distribution).
+Use it in production.
 - Using the Free Edition for internal development/prototyping is permitted as long as your proprietary application is **not** distributed to others.
 Don't use it in production.

 |   | Free Edition | Commercial Edition |